Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Submit your tax extension electronically or by mail.
-Regardless of which method you choose, you’ll need to fill out Form 4868 and submit it by the July 15 deadline.
+Regardless of which method you choose, you’ll need to fill out Form 4868 and submit it by the IRS’s extended deadline of April 18, 2022 (or April 19th for Maine and Massachusetts residents).
 Here’s how to do it:

 - Enter your name and address on line 1 of Form 4868.